debugtheworldbot/chromegemini/README.md

 ## Contact

-For any questions or feedback, please join ours [Discord](https://discord.gg/ekDRmufC).
+If you want to know more about chrome ai or have any feedback, please join ours [Discord](https://discord.gg/ZrF4kjUBhJ).

 ## Special Thanks